 China agrees US$9b currency swap with Argentina

-[BUENOS AIRES] China and Argentina signed a US$9 billion currency swap deal to boost the crisis-stricken South American country's foreign currency reserves, its central bank announced Sunday.
+CHINA and Argentina signed a US$9 billion currency swap deal to boost the crisis-stricken South American country's foreign currency reserves, its central bank announced on Sunday.

-Struggling to recover after a currency crisis earlier this year, Latin America's third largest economy sought the help of the International Monetary Fund - which approved a US$56 billion loan package.
+Struggling to recover after a currency crisis earlier this year, Latin America's third-largest economy sought the help of the International Monetary Fund (IMF) - which approved a US$56 billion loan package.

 A currency swap sees two parties agree to exchange a certain amount of foreign currency at a pre-determined rate, protecting against fluctuations.